skip to log on skip to main content

 If your car insurance covers you for 'agreed value', you'll generally be covered for an amount that you and your insurer agree to insure your car for – regardless of the age or market value of your car at the time of the insurance claim.

-The benefit is you know exactly what you're what you're covered for if your car is written off or stolen after an insured event.
+The benefit helps you to know exactly what you're covered for if your car is written off or stolen after an insured event.

 If your policy is 'market value', your insurer will generally cover the reasonable replacement cost based on what your car's worth 'in the market'.
 This value is determined by your insurer at the time of claim by comparing your car to the market value of cars that are the same make, model, age, mileage and overall condition as yours.